Google Consent Mode

 Using Consent Mode with Google Analytics

-Google also introduces the analytics_storage tag which controls analytics cookie usage.
-It is like ad_storage based on the consent decision made by your website visitor.
+Google also introduces the analytics_storage tag which controls analytics/statistics cookie use.
+Like ad_storage, it is based on the consent decision made by your user.

 The tag adjusts data collection dependent on whether the user consents to analytics/statistic cookies.